MrPicklePinosaur/haku/haku-design.md

 ## About the name

 I call it 'haku' because that can be written many ways and mean many things in Japanese.
 I was definitely thinking about Haku from Spirited Away.
 Also, I like the resemblance with [Raku](https://rakulang.org), the implementation language.
-I would write it 珀 or 魄.
+I would write it 珀 (amber) or 魄 (soul, spirit).

 ## Motivation